Vexatious-777/CS499v2/README.md

 # Bonus Aims:
 # Enable users to submit CSV files for mass appointment additions to the database.
 # Enable admin users to sort appointments based on multiple factors
-# be alerted when appointments conflict with one another and ask for admin priority sorting.
+# Alert when appointments conflict with one another and ask for administrator clarification.
 # Prettier webpages????